September, 2025

 UNIFIED CARRIER REGISTRATION - UCR

-The 2025 UCR filings can not be filed before October 1, 2024.
-Many carriers are getting letters and emails from companies to make the filings now, you can disregard these notices.
-If we have filed your UCR in the past we will continue to do so.
+The 2026 UCR filings can not be filed before October 1, 2025.
+Many carriers are getting letters and emails from companies to make the filings now, but you can disregard these notices.
+If we have filed your UCR in the past, we will continue to do so.
 Contact us if you have any questions.

 COLORADO